stepchowfun/toast/README.md

 Usage: toast [OPTIONS] [TASKS]...

 Arguments:
   [TASKS]...
-          Sets the tasks to run
+Set the tasks to run

 Options:
-  -v, --version
-          Print version information
+  -v, --version                    Print version
-  -f, --file <PATH>
-          Sets the path to the toastfile
-  -c, --config-file <PATH>
-          Sets the path of the config file
-  -o, --output-dir <PATH>
-          Sets the output directory
+  -f, --file <PATH>                Set the path to the toastfile -c, --config-file <PATH>         Set the path to the config file -o, --output-dir <PATH>          Set the output directory
-      --read-local-cache <BOOL>
-          Sets whether local cache reading is enabled --write-local-cache <BOOL>
-          Sets whether local cache writing is enabled --read-remote-cache <BOOL>
-          Sets whether remote cache reading is enabled --write-remote-cache <BOOL>
-          Sets whether remote cache writing is enabled -r, --docker-repo <REPO>
-          Sets the Docker repository for remote caching --docker-cli <CLI>
-          Sets the Docker CLI binary
-  -l, --list
-          Lists the tasks that have a description
-  -s, --shell
-          Drops you into a containerized shell after the tasks are finished --force <TASK>
-          Runs a task unconditionally, even if it’s cached --force-all
-          Pulls the base image and runs all tasks unconditionally -h, --help
-          Print help
+      --read-local-cache <BOOL>    Set whether local cache reading is enabled --write-local-cache <BOOL>   Set whether local cache writing is enabled --read-remote-cache <BOOL>   Set whether remote cache reading is enabled --write-remote-cache <BOOL>  Set whether remote cache writing is enabled -r, --docker-repo <REPO>         Set the Docker repository for remote caching --docker-cli <CLI>           Set the Docker CLI binary -l, --list                       List the tasks that have a description -s, --shell                      Drop into a containerized shell after the tasks are finished --force <TASK>               Run a task unconditionally, even if it’s cached --force-all                  Pull the base image and run all tasks unconditionally -h, --help                       Print help
 ```

 ## Installation instructions